top of page

 How long do I have to file an assisted living facility abuse or neglect lawsuit?

 In Florida, assisted living facility injury cases must be brought within two (2) years of the date of injury and/or the date of death.
 This two (2) year deadline is known as a “statute of limitations”.
 However, do not delay as there may be prior injuries that you do not know about.
 In addition, many assisted living facilities have notoriously high staff turnover rates.
 Therefore, unnecessary delay can make it more difficult to locate potential witnesses.
-To learn more about the applicable statute of limitations, check out our blog, "The Deadline to File a Florida Nursing Home or Assisted Living Facility Abuse or Neglect Case."
+To learn more about the applicable statute of limitations, check out our blog, "The Deadline to File a Florida Nursing Home, Assisted Living Facility, Group Home, or Adult Day Care Center Abuse or Neglect Case."

 Is it normal to feel guilty for placing my loved one in an assisted living facility?